Contact Tel: 01364 653188 Mobile: 07810871224 Email: firstname.lastname@example.org

 Also she has practised life-drawing and worked as a life-model, which have honed her internal awareness of the human body and her ability to see the slightest imbalances.

 As an older woman Anya has an excellent understanding of the more mature body and teaches accordingly, adapting Pilates exercises to benefit clients well into their seventies.

 Testimonial: " I have been very impressed by Anya's depth of knowledge of the body and her ability to perceive exactly what is happening when I am practising Pilates; she can see the tiniest fault and corrects them in a gentle and encouraging way.
 She is extremely professional."
 Margaret Hannah (BHSAI riding instructor).

-Anya is a registered trainer for Equipilates.
 Anya started riding when she was five years old and owned a horse throughout her teenage years.
-She now has an Arab with whom, at the age of fifty-nine, she has started riding in Endurance events.
+She now has an Arab with whom, at the age of sixty-one, she competes in Endurance events.
 From many years of studying the balance, flexibility and symmetry of the human body, Anya has now extended this to how the rider’s physical limitations affect the horse and also can lead to pain and injury for the rider, especially the older rider.

 Pilates is excellent for improving muscle tone, particularly core stability, thus increasing strength and flexibility for any kind of physical activity.
 It is invaluable for treating and preventing back pain.
 Most musculo-skeletal problems and injuries can be helped with Pilates.